-No one disagrees that investing in your employees is a great way to keep them from jumping ship – and there’s a financial incentive too because replacing employees can add as much as 150% on top of your annual staffing costs.
+Replacing employees can add as much as 150% on top of your annual staffing costs.
 But, developing your team is not just about retention.
-By nurturing and educating them, you can future proof your firm and discover additional revenues.
+It’s about keeping them interested and engaged – something turning them into advisors can help with.
+Plus, you can future proof your firm and discover additional revenues.

 One place to focus learning is advisory.
 While they may be great accountants, your team may not be natural advisors – and what’s more, your client may not seem them in that light.